finos/morphir/docs/snowpark/snowpark-backend.md

 | 23  | 'East'     |
 | 43  | 'South'    |

-As a convenience the backend generates a Scala object with the definition of the possible values:
+As a convenience a Scala object is generated with the definition of the possible values:

 ```Scala
 object CardinalDirection{